Grayda/bellboy/README.md

 Here's a list of things I'd like to eventually add.
 If you have any more ideas, please open an issue and argue your case :)

   - [ ] Add web UI to allow adjustment plus download / upload of times and settings
   - [ ] Security!
 Security!
 Security!
 Security!
 Security!
   - [ ] Make bells.json loadable from URL / file
   - [ ] Record & include some sample audio files
-  - [ ] Add file arrays to allow random songs to be picked and played
+  - [x] Add file arrays to allow random songs to be picked and played
-  - [ ] Add logging
+  - [x] Add logging
   - [ ] Add feature to allow physical push buttons for quick / emergency ringing
-  - [ ] Allow disabling of entire bell system (for holidays, student free days etc.)
+  - [x] Allow disabling of entire bell system (for holidays, student free days etc.)
     - [ ] Allow scheduling of disable / enable times?
   - [ ] Allow complex bells (e.g. bells disable other bells)
   - [ ] Allow addons?
-  - [ ] Create a separate JS for the web stuff, or provide a simple set of PHP scripts?
+  - [ ] Create a separate JS for the web stuff, or provide a REST API so you can write your own front-end?